PAC in DESI. II. Galaxy-halo connection into the $10^{6}{\rm M}_{\odot}$ frontier: Extended SHAM models and tests

 To better illustrate the degeneracy at the low-mass end, we show in Figure~\ref{fig:mcmc_vary} the posterior distributions of four key parameters that govern the central SHMR in this regime from the parametric model.
 These include the low-mass slope of the mean relation, $S_{\rm low}=\alpha-\beta/(2\ln 10)$, the characteristic halo mass $M_2$ and its corresponding mean stellar mass $M_*(M_2)$, and the scatter $\sigma_{9.5}$ evaluated over $M_{\rm vir}\in[10^{9.0},10^{10.0}]\,\msh$.
 A clear bimodality is present in the posterior of $\sigma_{9.5}$: one mode prefers a smaller $\sigma_{9.5}$, a steeper slope, and a larger turnover mass, while the other shows the opposite trend.
 In the fiducial model, the scatter is tightly constrained by the high-mass measurements, and the prior of a constant scatter removes the degeneracy.
 As a result, the low-mass behaviour is more tightly constrained and falls into the branch with smaller $\sigma_{9.5}$.
 However, in principle this degeneracy is difficult to break using only the $\nwprp$ measurements.
 As discussed in Appendix~\ref{sec:extra}, the halo $\Wp$ varies very little at the low-mass end, leaving the abundance as the primary source of information.
 Consequently, many different models can produce nearly identical galaxy abundances at low masses, as illustrated in Figure~\ref{fig:mcmc_vary}.
 Additional low-mass observables that are more sensitive to halo mass, such as gravitational lensing \citep{2025arXiv250920458T,2025arXiv250920434T} or higher-order extensions of the PAC method, are required to break this degeneracy.

-To illustrate the improvement obtained by introducing additional $\sigma_{\rm c}$ and $\sigma_{\rm s}$ parameters, we show in Figure~\ref{fig:vary_chi2} the $\Delta\chi^2$ relative to the fiducial model for the non-parametric case.
-As expected, the mass-dependent–scatter model achieves lower $\chi^2$ values in most stellar-mass bins, although a few bins, particularly those with $M_*^{\rm spec}=10^{10.2}\,\ms$, show slightly higher $\chi^2$.
+To illustrate the improvement obtained by introducing additional $\sigma_{\rm c}$ and $\sigma_{\rm s}$ parameters, Figure~\ref{fig:vary_chi2} shows the $\Delta\chi^2$ values relative to the fiducial model for the parametric case.
+The mass-dependent-scatter model yields slightly lower $\chi^2$ values in many stellar-mass bins, with a total improvement of $\Delta\chi^2=-12.7$.

-The GSMF derived from the varying-scatter non-parametric model is shown in Figure~\ref{fig:vary_smf}, together with the results from the fiducial model and from \citetalias{2025MNRAS.540.1635X}.
+The GSMF derived from the varying-scatter parametric model is shown in Figure~\ref{fig:vary_smf}, together with the results from the fiducial model and from \citetalias{2025MNRAS.540.1635X}.
 The varying-scatter model agrees well with the fiducial model across the full stellar-mass range.
 Allowing a mass-dependent scatter does not resolve the $\sim15\%$ systematic offset at the high-mass end.
 At the low-mass end, although the SHMR is allowed to vary substantially, the posterior GSMF remains as tightly constrained as in the fiducial model, confirming that different SHMR forms can yield similar galaxy abundances.